goleague/go-restful-api/README.md

 The application can be run as a docker container.
 You can use `make build-docker` to build the application into a docker image.

-The docker container starts with the `cmd/server/entryscript.sh` script which uses the `APP_ENV` environment variable to determine which configuration file to use.
+The docker container starts with the `cmd/server/entryscript.sh` script which reads the `APP_ENV` environment variable to determine which configuration file to use.
 For example,  if `APP_ENV` is `qa`, the application will be started with the `config/qa.yml` configuration file.